meloniq/appad-manager/readme.txt

 Report it with details on <a href="http://wordpress.org/tags/appad-manager">support forum</a>.

-= Will Vantage and Sage theme be supported? =
+= Will Vantage and Ideas theme be supported? =

 Probably yes, few weeks later after official release date.